-What bodily fluids and tissues can be sampled?
+What bodily fluids and tissues can be sampled in a paternity test?

 How is the cheek cell test conducted?

-Cells are collected by gently rubbing a cotton swab – similar to a Q-tip® - on the inside cheek of the mouth.
-The swab is sent to a laboratory and a select number of specific DNA sequences are examined to determine if the DNA collected from the baby match DNA collected from the alleged father.
+Cells are collected by gently rubbing a cotton swab, similar to a Q-tip®, on the inside cheek of the alleged father’s mouth.
+The swab is sent to a laboratory, and a certain number of specific DNA sequences are examined to determine if the DNA collected from the baby match DNA collected from the alleged father.

 How accurate is DNA testing?

 DNA testing is generally considered to be the most accurate testing method available.
-DNA paternity testing can indicate that a man is highly likely to be the father with about 99.9% accuracy or that he is excluded as being the father with 100% accuracy.
+DNA paternity testing can show that a man is highly likely to be the father with about 99.9% accuracy, or that he is excluded as being the father with 100% accuracy.

 Can paternity be confirmed before the baby is born?

-How long does it take to obtain test results?
+How long does it take to obtain paternity test results?

-Results of buccal cell DNA paternity testing are usually available within 5 to 10 days after receipt by the laboratory.
-DNA paternity testing by CVS or amniocentesis would take between three and four weeks before results could be made available.
+Results of buccal cell DNA paternity testing are usually available from the laboratory within 5 to 10 days.
+DNA paternity testing by CVS or amniocentesis take between three and four weeks before results could be made available.

 Are home DNA paternity testing kits available?